National Defence University (Finland): Undergraduate studies

+Post-graduate studies

 Typically, after five years' service, the junior officers return to National Defence University for their Master of military science degree.
 This program takes two years of full-time studies, 120 ECTS.
 The military students are officers and enjoy full pay and benefits during their studies.
 However, the officers who are aircraft pilots take their master's degree immediately after the bachelor's, but as they study part-time in conjunction with their flying service, their studies take seven years to complete.
 The studies have a service- and branch-specific part.
 There is, however, also a civilian master's program in interagency cooperation, mainly targeted to current or prospective civil servants, and aiming to produce security experts for civilian authorities.
 The students in the civilian program pay no tuition, and receive no qualifications for the military officer's profession.

 The doctoral program is meant for officers who have passed the general staff officer course and it aims to produce persons with research skills.
 Civilians with Master of military science, or in exceptionally cases, some other relevant master's degree, may also be considered.
 In addition to post-graduate courses, the degree includes a dissertation that shall include new scientific or scholarly knowledge.
 The disciplines where the doctoral degree is possible are leadership, operations and tactics, strategy, military history, military pedagogy, military sociology, military technology and war economy.

+Continuous education

 In addition to the academic degrees, the National Defence University offers the Field Officer and General Staff Officer courses.
+These courses are conducted in the War College.

+The Field Officer course is a six-month course to which officers of the Finnish Defence Forces are usually commanded after 14-16 of service after the Bachelor's degree.
+The course is designed to prepare its students for work in staff positions at all national command levels and as chief of sector or office on brigade or service headquarters.

+A number of students are selected to continue to the general staff officer course.
+This course lasts for a year and prepares its graduates for the most demanding officer duties on the joint level and for command duties from peace-time battalion command (or equivalent) upwards.
+The graduation of the general staff officer course is a requirement for promotion to the rank of colonel or naval captain.

+The highest personnel of the Finnish Defence Forces are given continuous training in the Course for Senior Personnel (Ylemmän päällystön kurssi) that is taken about seven years after the general staff officer course and in the Course for Senior Command (Ylemmän johdon kurssi).
+Unlike the field officer course and general staff officer course, these courses accept also staff corps officers who have a civilian academic degree but are destined for very senior positions in their corps.